MooVC/Monify/README.md

 Classes annotated with `Monify` are `sealed` automatically to preserve immutability.
 Types must be `partial` and cannot declare additional state; the included analyzers will warn when these guidelines are not followed.

+### Nested wrappers and circular guards

+Monify also follows chains of nested wrappers and automatically emits the necessary implicit conversions so the outermost wrapper can convert directly to and from the innermost value type.
+For example, if `Money` wraps `Amount` and `Amount` wraps `decimal`, conversions will be generated for every hop, allowing callers to cast `Money` to `decimal` (and vice versa) without manual glue code.

+To keep the generator safe, conversion discovery halts as soon as a type repeats in the chain.
+This prevents circular relationships (e.g. `Outer` wrapping `Inner` while `Inner` wraps `Outer`) from producing infinite loops or ambiguous operators while still supporting arbitrarily deep, non-circular nesting.

 ## Analyzers

 Monify includes several analyzers to assist engineers with its usage.
 These are: